nicoambrosis/Introduccion-al-analisis-de-datos-con-R/README.md

 # Introduccion-al-analisis-de-datos-con-R
-Este repositorio cuenta con material realizado como parte del curso ¨Introducción al análisis de datos con R¨ de la Asociación Argentina de Bioinformática y Biología Computacional
+In this repository you will find material that has been made as part of the course ¨Introduction to data analysis with R¨ from the [Asociación Argentina de Bioinformática y Biología Computacional](https://twitter.com/a2b2c)

 ![Image text](https://github.com/nicoambrosis/Introduccion-al-analisis-de-datos-con-R/blob/main/A2B2C_CursosDic2021_certificado-R-Nicol%C3%A1sAmbrosis.png)